 • Incorporate methods and materials into their curriculum, including current information, case studies, expert advice on alternative methods and practices used in a particular industry or career path, etc.

 • Facilitate opportunities to learn about procedures that can be implemented to create a more just and sustainable organization, business, or government.

-The recipient of this year's Paul Persons Sustainability Award will be presented during the This Way to Sustainability Conference X reception on Thursday, March 26, 2015 (reception guests must be registered conference participants to attend).
+The recipient of this year's Paul Persons Sustainability Award will be presented during the This Way to Sustainability Conference X reception on Thursday Evening, March 26, 2015 (reception guests must be registered conference participants to attend).

 Through our Greenie Awards we will recognize student groups in their successful efforts of working toward a sustainable future.
 There will be two categories this year, Higher Education and K-12 schools.

 The annual This Way to Sustainability Conference “Greenie Awards” this year will accept nominations for student groups in the Butte County School Districts, within three separate categories: